ipython/ipython/docs/source/development/config.rst

 .. note::

+    IPython configuration options are case sensitive, and IPython cannot catch misnamed keys or invalid values.

-    By default IPython will ignore any invalid configuration files, or any unknown configuration option.
+    By default IPython will also ignore any invalid configuration files.

 .. versionadded:: 5.0